I am a Political Science graduate, major in International Relations and Foreign Service, with an interest in anime, religion and philosophy

 The arrival of the exiled Kilobyte and Vargoyle threatened the positions of the human generals in their respective evil armies.

-The main difference between the Venjix and Evox armies lie with their modus operandi and gigantification process.
+The main difference between the Venjix and Evox armies lies in their modus operandi and gigantification process.
 Given that Venjix already won against most of humanity, his goal was to wipe out Corinth to secure his rule.
 On the other hand, Evox had yet to claim territory and often sneaked around the city to collect Morph X to empower himself.
 Even with repeated failures, Venjix already prepared for an endgame where modified humans in Corinth would rise up to take over the city.
 Evox has yet to reveal what he has planned but it has much to do with the worldwide Morph X towers in Season 2.

 The growth mechanic also differs.
 While Venjix enlarges the Attack Bots directly, Evox has Scrozzle create a Robotron copy called a Gigadrone to collect Morph X from the towers in the city and destroy the Rangers' Zords.